conJUSTover/pSONIC/README.md

 __"Sp##"__ is a two-letter code for each species, followed by the chromosome number (e.g. At01)
 __"Start\_POS"__ and __"End\_POS"__ are the beginning of end of the gene sequence on it's chromosome (i.e. columns 4 and 5 in .gff3 formatted files)
 __"GeneID"__ is a unique name for each gene in the fasta files given to OrthoFinder.
-**_You should ensure that every gene in the .gff file is represented in the .fasta files, and every gene in the .fasta files is represented in the .gff file._
+**_You should ensure that every gene in the gff file is represented in the fasta files, and every gene in the fasta files is represented in the gff file._

-This gff file should be named anything other than "\<PREFIX\>.gff".
-For demostrative purposes, we will name this file "your\_gff\_file.gff".
+This gff file should be named anything other than `<PREFIX>.gff`.
+For demostrative purposes, we will name this file `your_gff_file.gff`.
 We first must translate the gene names into the coded names used by OrthoFinder.
 We can do this using pSONIC.

 To run pSONIC for this step, use the following command:
 `python pSONIC.py translate_gff <PREFIX> -gff your_gff_file.gff`

-This will create a file called \<PREFIX\>.gff, which is identical to your gff files except that all of the gene names have been replaced by the coded gene names listed in "SequenceIDs.txt".
+This will create a file called `<PREFIX>.gff`, which is identical to your gff files except that all of the gene names have been replaced by the coded gene names listed in `SequenceIDs.txt`.

 ------
 __3. Run MCScanX.__ MCScanX can be downloaded from [here](https://github.com/wyp1125/MCScanX).
-You should now two files in your current directory named \<PREFIX\>.gff and \<PREFIX\>.blast.
-To run MCScanX, be sure that the MCScanX is executable in your $PATH, then run
+You should now two files in your current directory named `<PREFIX>.gff` and `<PREFIX>.blast`.
+To run MCScanX, be sure that the MCScanX is executable in your `$PATH`, then run
 ```
 MCScanX -b 2 <PREFIX>
 ```
-This runs MCScanX on only interspecific comparisons (-b 2), which will greatly improve the speed of pSONIC. (__NOTE__: If there is a polyploidy event anywhere between any of your species in the anaysis, then run MCScanX without the "-b 2" flag to include intra-specific comparisons)
+This runs MCScanX on only interspecific comparisons (`-b 2`), which will greatly improve the speed of pSONIC. (__NOTE__: If there is a polyploidy event anywhere between any of your species in the anaysis, then run MCScanX without the `-b 2` flag to include intra-specific comparisons)

 ------